-"Brown, the law fortunately protects that little girl from action such as men like you take and as her atas men like you take, and as her at-torney we intend to take such legal steps that will, in some way, pay her for the grief, sadness, illness and unfor the grief, sadness, illness and unhappiness she is now going through and will continue to go through for some time . . .
+"Brown, the law fortunately protects that little girl from action such as men like you take, and as her at-torney we intend to take such legal steps that will, in some way, pay her for the grief, sadness, illness and unhappiness she is now going through and will continue to go through for and will continue to go through for some time . . .
 I advise you to have your lawyer git in touch with us immediately.
 Gentlemen, good day."